Asia

 There’s no guessing why Sri Lanka has risen to the top of Urban List's travel bucket list of late.
 From the sun-kissed beaches of the south to the ancient ruins of Anuradhapura in the north, this article is your guide to uncovering the very best things to do in Sri Lanka.

 Even in the rainy season, the temperatures remain at a balmy 30 degrees, the people are always smiling and there’s plenty to see and do.
-Get booking—here are the best things to do in Sri Lanka.
+Get booking—here are the best things to do in Sri Lanka in 2025.

 Stop By Colombo

 Your flights will most likely arrive in and depart from Colombo, Sri Lanka’s capital city, so you should take some time out to explore this culture-rich destination.
-There’s plenty to do, like see the National Museum, ride on a tuk-tuk, check out Galle Face Green (a seaside promenade), get lost in the Pettah markets, admire colonial architecture (like the Old Dutch Hospital) and visit the Gangaramaya Temple.
+There’s plenty to do, like see the National Museum, check out the street art scene on Slave Island, ride on a tuk-tuk, check out Galle Face Green (a seaside promenade), go on food crawl, Pettah markets, admire colonial architecture (like the Old Dutch Hospital) and visit the Gangaramaya Temple.

 Climb Adam’s Peak